 Rebbetzin Batsheva Kanievsky passed away on the intermediate Sabbath of Sukkot of 5772 (2011).
 She died suddenly in her home after returning from afternoon prayers, a book of Psalms in her hand.
 As mentioned, her funeral took place Saturday night.
 Tens of thousands accompanied her body on her final journey.

-Source of Authority (A): Magic Capabilities
+Source of Authority (A): Magical Capabilities

 Rebbetzin Kanievsky was greatly admired not only by the women who came to seek her help, hear her advice, and receive blessings from her, but also by the men who surrounded her, who were among the most important in the Haredi world: her father, Rabbi Elyashiv, who became the posek hador, “halakhic authority of the generation,” from the mid-1990s, her father-in-law, the Steipler, and her husband, who became gadol hador (highest Torah authority of the generation) after Rabbi Elyashiv’s death.
 These three figures valued her greatly and believed that her blessings had the power to influence reality.
 It appears that this admiration led to the creation of a myth, unprecedented in the Lithuanian Haredi community, of a female sage.

-The Haredi world is divided into three groups, the Hassidim, the Lithuanians, and the Sefardim.
-While the Hassidim and Sefardim have long traditions of admiring sages and saints and attributing magic powers to spiritual leaders, in the Lithuanian community (whose members are defined by not adhering to Hassidism, and is called such not because all its members hail from Lithuania but because the opposition to Hassidism originally centered in Lithuania) this tradition is relatively new, and even though it existed in the community in previous centuries, it certainly did not reach the intensity it reached in the other two communities.
+The Haredi world is divided into three groups, the Hasidim, the Lithuanians, and the Sephardim.
+While the Hasidim and Sephardim have long traditions of admiring saintly figures and attributing magic powers to spiritual leaders, in the Lithuanian community (whose members are defined by not adhering to Hasidism, and is called such not because all its members hail from Lithuania but because the opposition to Hasidism originally centered in that country) this tradition is relatively new, and even though it existed in the community in previous centuries, it certainly did not reach the intensity it reached in the other two communities.
 Because the Lithuanians set Torah study at the top of their hierarchy of values, they attributed supernatural powers to great Torah scholars and believed that these powers stem from the power of the Torah they studied.
 The mythic figures of the community were always great Torah scholars; to them, wondrous stories were attributed.
-Because, in the Haredi view, women are not obligated to study Torah and in-depth Talmud study is forbidden to them, it is very difficult to find female sages, leaders and miracle workers in the Lithuanian community, while the phenomenon exists, to a limited extent, in the Hassidic and Sefardi communities.
-Women who became venerable role models throughout the Haredi world and received a similar status even among the Lithuanians, such as the founder of the Beit Yaakov school network Sarah Schenirer (1883–1935) and Rebbetzin Esther Jungreis in the United States (1936–2016), reached their status due to their educational-social leadership and their practical work to strengthen Orthodox identity, but not from having supernatural powers.
+Because, in the Haredi view, women are not obligated to study Torah and in-depth Talmud study is forbidden to them, it is very difficult to find female sages, leaders and miracle workers in the Lithuanian community, while the phenomenon exists, to a limited extent, in the Hasidic and Sephardi communities.
+Women who became venerable role models throughout the Haredi world and received a similar status even among the Lithuanians, such as the founder of the Beit Yaakov school network Sarah Schenirer (1883–1935) and Rebbetzin Esther Jungreis (1936–2016) in the United States, reached their status due to their educational-social leadership and their practical work to strengthen Orthodox identity, but not from having supernatural powers.
 Rebbetzin Kanievsky, then, created an important precedent in terms of the way the society in which she rose to prominence treated her.
 In understanding the myth of Rebbetzin Kanievsky, it is important to examine the stories that are at the foundation of this myth and which reflect the public attitude to her, without reference to the question of their historical veracity.